m0ru/bak/04_solution.md

 These should describe high-level interactions from the user (or server if initiated there).
-A full list of action-types, used in the owner-application
-can be found in `app/actions/actions.js`. <!-- TODO put into appendix -->

 <!-- TODO See:  Actions/Stores^[<https://github.com/researchstudio-sat/webofneeds/issues/342> (accessed 18.06.2018).] and Syncthing TODO should be in-thesis ref
 -->

 ### Reducers {#sec:reducers}

-Can be found in `app/reducers/reducers.js` <!-- TODO put into appendix -->

 These are **side-effect-free**.
 Thus, as much of the implementation as possible should be here instead of in the action-creators